SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 "I'll probably do some flying, and check in on our friends.
 What do you have planned?"

-"I'll tell Twilight about our adventure in Canterlot, but after that, I plan to go to the spa and get some quality relaxing time in."
+"I'll tell Twilight about our adventure in Canterlot, but afterward, I plan to go to the spa and get some quality relaxing time in."

 "I could definitely do with some relaxing too."

 "You're always welcome to join me.
-I know it's not really your thing, but the invite stays all the same."
+I know it's not really your thing, but the invite still stands all the same."

 Rainbow took a second to answer.
 "I'll think about it."